 The eligibility criteria have recently been amended and principally students must not have a status of “At Risk” in their degree and must be able to get credit for their studies overseas towards their degree.
 For more details see the Exchange Eligibility website.

 Core subjects cannot usually be taken overseas.
 Students enrolled in the Master of Education and Master of TESOL cannot study the Capstone or an equivalent subject while on an exchange or studying abroad.

 Students undertaking a semester-long exchange must be enrolled in a full-time load (37.5 points) or a full load (50 points) and, as such, should course plan to ensure that they have sufficient points available prior to departure.

 Students applying to go on exchange must attend a myWorld First Step session held by Stop 1 before submitting their application.
 Bookings are essential and can be made via the Stop 1 website.
 Attendance is compulsory.

 To learn more about our global learning options, visit the University of Melbourne Study Overseas website.

 Mobility/travel grants may be available to assist with the costs of studying abroad.
 Exchange and Study Abroad students can apply for a Melbourne Global Scholars Award.

 To learn more about funding your global experience and the types of scholarships available, visit the Overseas study scholarships website.

-The Melbourne Graduate School of Education currently offers two University of Melbourne Overseas Subjects (UMOS) for students currently enrolled in the Master of Teaching and Master of Education (all streams).
+The Melbourne Graduate School of Education currently offers one University of Melbourne Overseas Subject (UMOS).